 Because of the lack of any cream, sorbet is richer in flavor, which can be intense for your feline.
 Even though it’s dairy-free, it still contains unnecessary sugar.
 While it’s healthier than popsicles, it doesn’t mean cats can eat it regularly.

-Can cats get brain freeze eating popsicles?
+Can cats get brain freeze from eating popsicles?

 Brain freeze – also called ice cream headache.
 We all know the sensation when you eat or drink something cold.
 It’s happened to all of us and more often to children.